 Additional Benefits to Surgery

 The opportunity for lifelong vision correction from this procedure has never been better.
 We offer a wide variety of specialty lenses from which to choose.
 Instead of having only distance correction, you may choose to have excellent computer vision as well as distance.
 If you do lots of detailed near work you may decide to have excellent near vision for small details along with great distance vision.
 Along with your distance vision improvement, you may elect to add great vision for both computer and bookwork.
-Just talk with your surgical coordinator and your eye doctor about what is best for you.
+Click this link to read more about the different vision correction lenses available.
+Also talk with your surgical coordinator and your eye doctor about what is best for you.

 Yag Capsulotomy – What is that?